 Pubbing at LAN Kwai Fong is nice too. about 8 years ago

 Hong Kong side, peak tram of course, but also a #6 double decker bus from Central over to Stanley market is a great half day excursion.
 Escalator to SoHo.
 Foot massage

 Kowloon side: Temple Street night market, Mongkok Ladies market, learn how to use subway (very clean and efficient).
 Avenue of the stars 8 pm harbor side laser light show each night is a must.
-Try Knutsford Steps off Kimberly Road for enchanting collection of ethnic restaurants and bars. almost 8 years ago
+Try Knutsford Steps off Kimberly Road for enchanting collection of ethnic restaurants and bars. about 8 years ago